rz2390/MovieDatabase/README.md

-# UMomment
+# MovieDatabase

-A simple social app.
+A simple web application.